Tritlo/ghc/docs/users_guide/glasgow_exts.rst

               minBound :: forall a.
 Bounded a => a with minBound @Bool

-.. _typed-hole-valid-substitutions:
+.. _typed-hole-valid-hole-fits:

-Valid Substitutions
+Valid Hole Fits
 -------------------
-GHC sometimes suggests valid substitutions for typed holes, which is configurable by a few flags.
+GHC sometimes suggests valid hole fits for typed holes, which is configurable by a few flags.

-.. ghc-flag:: -fno-show-valid-substitutions
+.. ghc-flag:: -fno-show-valid-hole-fits
-    :shortdesc: Disables showing a list of valid substitutions for typed holes in type error messages.
+    :shortdesc: Disables showing a list of valid hole fits for typed holes in type error messages.
     :type: dynamic
     :category: verbosity

     :default: off

-    This flag can be toggled to turn off the display of valid substitutions entirely.
+    This flag can be toggled to turn off the display of valid hole fits entirely.

-.. ghc-flag:: -fmax-valid-substitutions=⟨n⟩
+.. ghc-flag:: -fmax-valid-hole-fits=⟨n⟩
-    :shortdesc: *default: 6.* Set the maximum number of valid substitutions for typed holes to display in type error messages.
+    :shortdesc: *default: 6.* Set the maximum number of valid hole fits for typed holes to display in type error messages.
     :type: dynamic
-    :reverse: -fno-max-valid-substitutions
+    :reverse: -fno-max-valid-hole-fits
     :category: verbosity

     :default: 6

-    The list of valid substitutions is limited by displaying up to 6 substitutions per hole.
-The number of substitutions shown can be set by this flag.
-Turning the limit off with :ghc-flag:`-fno-max-valid-substitutions` displays all found substitutions.
+    The list of valid hole fits is limited by displaying up to 6 hole fits per hole.
+The number of hole fits shown can be set by this flag.
+Turning the limit off with :ghc-flag:`-fno-max-valid-hole-fits` displays all found hole fits.

-.. ghc-flag:: -fshow-type-of-substitutions
+.. ghc-flag:: -fshow-type-of-hole-fits
-    :shortdesc: Toggles whether to show the type of the valid substitutions in the output.
+    :shortdesc: Toggles whether to show the type of the valid hole fits in the output.
     :type: dynamic
     :category: verbosity
-    :reverse: -fno-type-of-substitutions
+    :reverse: -fno-type-of-hole-fits

     :default: on

-    By default, the substitutions show the type of the substitution.
+    By default, the hole fits show the type of the hole fit.
     This can be turned off by the reverse of this flag.

-.. ghc-flag:: -fshow-type-app-of-substitutions
+.. ghc-flag:: -fshow-type-app-of-hole-fits
-    :shortdesc: Toggles whether to show the type application of the valid substitutions in the output.
+    :shortdesc: Toggles whether to show the type application of the valid hole fits in the output.
     :type: dynamic
     :category: verbosity
-    :reverse: -fno-show-type-app-of-substitutions
+    :reverse: -fno-show-type-app-of-hole-fits

     :default: on

-    By default, the substitutions show the type application needed to make this substitution fit the type of the hole, e.g. for the hole ``(_ :: Int -> [Int])``, ``mempty`` is a substitution with ``mempty @(Int -> [Int])``.
+    By default, the hole fits show the type application needed to make this hole fit fit the type of the hole, e.g. for the hole ``(_ :: Int -> [Int])``, ``mempty`` is a hole fit with ``mempty @(Int -> [Int])``.
 This can be toggled off with the reverse of this flag.

-.. ghc-flag:: -fshow-provenance-of-substitutions
+.. ghc-flag:: -fshow-provenance-of-hole-fits
-    :shortdesc: Toggles whether to show the provenance of the valid substitutions in the output.
+    :shortdesc: Toggles whether to show the provenance of the valid hole fits in the output.
     :type: dynamic
     :category: verbosity
-    :reverse: -fno-show-provenance-of-substitutions
+    :reverse: -fno-show-provenance-of-hole-fits

     :default: on

-    By default, each substitution shows the provenance information of its substitution, i.e. where it was bound or defined, and what module it was originally defined in if it was imported.
+    By default, each hole fit shows the provenance information of its hole fit, i.e. where it was bound or defined, and what module it was originally defined in if it was imported.
 This can be toggled off using the reverse of this flag.

-.. ghc-flag:: -funclutter-valid-substitutions
+.. ghc-flag:: -funclutter-valid-hole-fits
-    :shortdesc: Unclutter the list of valid substitutions by not showing provenance nor type applications of suggestions.
+    :shortdesc: Unclutter the list of valid hole fits by not showing provenance nor type applications of suggestions.
     :type: dynamic
     :category: verbosity

     :default: off

-    This flag can be toggled to decrease the verbosity of the valid substitution suggestions by not showing the provenance nor type application of the suggestions.
+    This flag can be toggled to decrease the verbosity of the valid hole fit suggestions by not showing the provenance nor type application of the suggestions.

-.. _typed-holes-refinement-substitutions:
+.. _typed-holes-refinement-hole-fits:

-Refinement Substitutions
+Refinement Hole Fits
 ~~~~~~~~~~~~~~~~~~~~~~~~

-When the flag :ghc-flag:`-frefinement-level-substitutions=⟨n⟩` is set to an
+When the flag :ghc-flag:`-frefinement-level-hole-fits=⟨n⟩` is set to an
 ``n`` larger than ``0``, GHC will offer up a list of valid refinement
-substitutions, which are valid substitutions that need up to ``n`` levels of
+hole fits, which are valid hole fits that need up to ``n`` levels of
 additional refinement to be complete, where each level represents an additional
-hole in the substitution that requires filling in.
+hole in the hole fit that requires filling in.
 As an example, consider the
 hole in ::

   f :: [Integer] -> Integer
   f = _

-When the refinement level is not set, it will only offer valid substitutions
+When the refinement level is not set, it will only offer valid hole fits
 suggestions: ::

-  Valid substitutions include
+  Valid hole fits include
     f :: [Integer] -> Integer
     head :: forall a. [a] -> a
       with head @Integer